-The Crisis 50/50 Challenge asks you to cover 50 miles in 50 days and raise funds for Crisis.
-Whether you want to run, walk, cycle, skate or swim, you can take on the challenge solo or with friends and family.
+The Crisis 50/50 challenge asks you to cover at least 50 miles in 50 days and raise funds for Crisis!
+Whether you want to run, walk, cycle, swim or space hop, you can take on the challenge solo or with friends and family.

 We know that everyone has different abilities, so you can aim for a minimum of 50 miles or go further and set your own distance goal.
-You can take part in any way you like – even on a space hopper - just make sure that it is safe and a challenge for you, as this will make people more likely to sponsor you.
+You can take part in any way you like – even on a space hopper - just make sure that it is safe and a challenge for you, as this will make people more likely to sponsor you!

 Go for it - you can cover as many miles as you want and you’ll shoot up the leader boards!

-The Crisis 50/50 Challenge takes place over 50 days in September and October 2017.
-Your 50 days starts when you take the first steps, dive into the pool, or put your feet on the pedals.
-Don’t forget to log your activities on your fundraising page.
+The Crisis 50/50 challenge takes place over 50 days in September and October 2018.
+Your 50 days starts when you take the first steps, dive into the pool, or put your feet on the pedals!
+Don’t forget to log your activities on your fundraising page!

 Whether you run round the local park, swim at the local pool or space-hopper to school, the miles all add up!
-Be sure to use the hashtag #Crisis5050 to share your photos from your adventures – we want to see how far and wide we can go!
+Be sure to use the hashtag #Crisis5050 to share your photos from your adventures - show the world how far you will go to help end homelessness.

-Anyone can take part in The Crisis 50/50 Challenge.
-If you are under 18, please request permission from your parent/guardian to take part.
+Anyone can take part in The Crisis 50/50 challenge.
+If you are under 16, please don't register normally - ask your parent/guardian to contact us at email@example.com.

-We are asking that participants aim to raise at least £50 for Crisis.
-There will be fundraising competitions and prizes to be won for the top fundraisers, so get your friends and family to dig deep.
+We ask that participants aim to raise at least £100 for Crisis.
+There will be fundraising competitions and prizes to be won for the top fundraisers, so get your friends and family to dig deep!
 Find out how you compare to others on the leaderboards.

-Everydayhero is an online fundraising platform, which you can use to collect your sponsorship.
-Your fundraising page will be set up automatically when you register for The Crisis 50/50 Challenge.
+Your very own fundraising page will be set up automatically when you register for the Crisis 50/50 challenge.

-If you have already registered, you can access your page and by entering the log in details you supplied when you signed up.
-You can share your page with friends and family to encourage them to donate to you.
+If you have already registered, you can log in to your page by entering the log in details you supplied at registration.
+You can share your page with family and friends to encourage them to support you.

 Gift Aid adds 25p to every £1 donated, at no extra cost to the donor.
 It’s a Government scheme that enables charities to claim this ‘extra money’ from tax that people have already paid.